Article written by

 Lumbar puncture can be painful.
 Some people have headaches or backaches after the procedure.
 You may need to lie down for a while after the LP and avoid strenuous activities for the rest of the day.

 In most people with MS, CSF analysis will show evidence of elevated levels of IgG antibodies and proteins called oligoclonal bands.
 In some people with MS, another type of protein created by the breakdown of myelin is also present.
 Finding these substances indicates an autoimmune condition, but is not conclusive for MS. CSF analysis alone does not constitute criteria to confirm or rule out a diagnosis of MS.

 Dozens of other conditions can produce MS-like symptoms, and all of these must be ruled out in order to confirm MS. The process of ruling out similar conditions is referred to as differential diagnosis.
-To list just a few, conditions that may resemble MS may include brain tumors; nutritional deficiencies; structural damage to the brain or spinal cord; infections such as Lyme disease, syphilis, and HIV; autoimmune disorders such as lupus or Sjögren’s syndrome; and inherited conditions such as mitochondrial disease and leukodystrophies.
+To list just a few, conditions that may resemble MS may include brain tumors; nutritional deficiencies; demyelinating diseases of the brain or spinal cord such as Guillain-Barré syndrome; infections such as Lyme disease, syphilis, and HIV; autoimmune disorders such as lupus or Sjögren’s syndrome; and inherited conditions such as mitochondrial disease and leukodystrophies.

 There is no cure for MS, but it can be treated.
-In recent years, more than a dozen MS medications have been approved based on clinical evidence that they can reduce the number and intensity of MS flares and slow the progress of the disease.
+In recent years, more than 16 MS treatment options have been approved based on clinical evidence that they can reduce the number and intensity of MS flares and slow the progress of the disease.